-Wendy Forkas is Chief Executive Officer of Community Catalysts of California (CCC), which serves 1,000 adults with intellectual and physical disabilities in San Diego, Imperial Valley, Santa Clara, Salinas, Stockton, and the Central Valley.
-CCC provides Supported Employment, Day Program, Tailored Day, Crisis, Supported Living, Independent Living and Transportation services.
+Wendy Forkas is Chief Executive Officer of Adjoin, which serves 1,000 adults with intellectual and physical disabilities in San Diego, Imperial Valley, Santa Clara, Salinas, Stockton, and the Central Valley.
+Adjoin provides Supported Employment, Day Program, Tailored Day, Crisis, Supported Living, Independent Living and Transportation services.
 Wendy has more than 25 years of experience in developmental disability services.
-In more than 12 years of CDSA membership, she has served on the CDS Institute Board and held Director and officer positions on the CDSA Board.
-She currently serves on the Membership Committee.
+In more than 13 years of CDSA membership, she has served on the CDS Institute Board and held Director and officer positions on the CDSA Board.
+She is currently active in the Public Policy and Membership Committees.

 Harry Bruell is CEO/President for PathPoint, serving more than 2,800 people, in Kern, Los Angeles, San Luis Obispo, Santa Barbara, and Ventura Counties.
 PathPoint supports people with developmental disabilities and people with behavioral health diagnoses in living the life they choose.
-Harry joined PathPoint in 2017 and has since been an active member of CDSA, serving on the Public Policy Committee and State Budget Subcommittee.
-He is also engaged in several stakeholder committees with the Department of Developmental Services (DDS).
+Harry joined PathPoint in 2017 and has since been an active member of CDSA, serving on the Public Policy Committee and its subcommittees.
+He is also engaged in several stakeholder workgroups with the Department of Developmental Services (DDS).

 Home of Guiding Hands

-Edward Hershey is Vice President of Operations for Home of Guiding Hands (HGH), based in in San Diego County, which serves more than 3,800 infants, adolescents, and adults with developmental disabilities.
+Edward Hershey is President and Chief Executive Officer for Home of Guiding Hands (HGH), based in in San Diego County, which serves more than 3,800 infants, adolescents, and adults with developmental disabilities.
 HGH provides a continuum of services from Early Childhood Development, Residential services, In-home Respite, a Community Living Program, Counseling & Family Support Services, and a variety of quality of life programs.
 Edward has over 25 years of wide-ranging experience in the profit and nonprofit sectors.
-He also serves on the CDS Institute Board and the CDSA Public Policy Committee.
+He also serves on the CDSA Public Policy Committee.

 As Executive Director, Barry leads our lobbying and public policy, as well as CDSA and CDS Institute operations.
 He cultivates strong relationships with Administration officials, legislators and relevant staff members, and colleagues at stakeholder organizations to ensure CDSA members are well represented in Sacramento.
 Barry was named Executive Director in August 2020, after five years as CDSA’s Director of Government Affairs.
 Barry came to CDSA with legislative and management experience, and previously served as the in-house counsel to a regional human rights and fair housing commission.
 A native Southern Californian, Barry has developed NorCal bona fides as an alumnus of UC Davis and the University of the Pacific, McGeorge School of Law.
 He enjoys life in Sacramento as part of a small menagerie including his wife, two kiddos, chickens and dog.

-As Policy and Communications Manager, Lauren works with CDSA members and coalition partners to develop communications and engagement strategies that support our mission.
+As Public Affairs Director, Lauren works with CDSA members and coalition partners to develop communications and engagement strategies that support our mission.
 Lauren has spent her career in nonprofit and government service.
 Before joining CDSA, she worked in fundraising and executive support for a national human rights nonprofit in Washington, DC, and was previously appointed to a federal agency where she worked on policy and public engagement.
 In her home state of Missouri, she handled veterans’ casework from the district office of a U.S. Senator.
-She’s now enjoying the west coast with her fiancé and their parakeets, Biscuit, Basil, and Brie.
+She’s now enjoying the west coast scenery and wildlife.